ucc23/ucc/_clusters/kronberger80.md

 UTI_C_lit: 0.75
 UTI_C_dup: 1.0
 UTI_summary: |
-    Kronberger 80 is a moderately populated, very dense object of very high C3 quality.
+    <b>Kronberger 80</b> is a moderately populated, very dense object of very high C3 quality.
+It is located at a very large distance from the Sun, above the mid-plane.
 It is well-studied in the literature.<br><br>This object shares a small percentage of members with at least one entry reported in the same catalogue.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 1.3